jakobib/makespec/README.md

 AUTHOR
   : List of authors, unless already specified in the source file.

-# Variables
+## Variables

-The following character strings, if all minus-signs are replaces with underscore, are automatically replaced.
+The following character strings (if you replace minus-signs with underscore) are automatically replaced.

 GIT-REVISION-DATE
   : timestamp of the latest commit.